Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers: Experiments

 \subsection{Zero-Shot Text-to-Image Retrieval}

 To evaluate the cross-modal alignment capabilities of our full-scan representations, we perform zero-shot text-to-image retrieval experiments on two large-scale radiology datasets: CT-RATE~\cite{hamamci_foundation_2024} and Merlin~\cite{blankemeier_merlin_2024}.
-Our objective is to assess how well the learned embeddings capture clinically meaningful relationships between volumetric CT data and free-text radiology reports, without any task-specific fine-tuning.
+We assess how well the learned embeddings capture clinically meaningful relationships between volumetric CT data and free-text radiology reports, without any task-specific fine-tuning.

 Following standard practice, both image and text inputs are projected into a shared latent space, and retrieval is performed by computing cosine similarity between modality embeddings.
 For CT-RATE, we use the validation split and evaluate recall-based retrieval metrics at various thresholds (Recall@K).
 The Merlin benchmark further enables analysis of report section granularity, providing Findings-to-Image and Impressions-to-Image retrieval tasks on its provided test split.
 We additionally evaluate a combined setting where both sections are jointly encoded to form a unified query representation.